Cirrhosis of the liver

 - making and breaking down hormones and proteins

-Although cirrhosis can’t be cured, early diagnosis and treatment can stop or delay its progress.
-This can minimise damage and reduce the chance of developing complications.
+Although there is no cure for cirrhosis, early diagnosis and treatment can stop or delay its progress.
+This can lower the damage and reduce your chance of developing complications.

-If cirrhosis becomes very serious it causes the liver to fail and can be life-threatening.
+If cirrhosis becomes very serious it causes your liver to fail and can be life-threatening.

 What are the symptoms of cirrhosis?